estuary/flow/site/docs/concepts/schemas.md

 Flow documents and [collections](collections.md) always have an associated schema that defines the structure, representation, and constraints of your documents.
+Collections must have one schema, but [may have two distinct schemas](#write-and-read-schemas): one for when documents are added to the collection, and one for when documents are read from that collection.

 Schemas are a powerful tool for data quality.
 Flow verifies every document against its schema whenever it's read or written,